BIGJRA/BIGJRA.github.io/src/_raw/deso/main_ep_02.md

 To the left of here, you can complete Sena's sidequest, **Find my Trubbish!**, also known as **Find my Trash**.
 Send Trubbish back to the build for now.

-Enter the house above, on the lower level, for the **Convince a Trainer** sidequest, given by Lucas in the Ranger Guild.
+Enter the house above, on the lower level, for the **Convince a Trainer** sidequest, given by Lucas in the Rangers Guild.
 He will want a Lemonade.
 There is a vending machine in the house next to the Pokemon Center, for some reason, so buy one Lemonade there.

 !shop("Vending Machine", ["Fresh Water", "Soda Pop", "Lemonade"])